-Each year, the Passover Delivery Project launches from Jewish Family Service Barbash Family Vital Support Center, located on the campus of Hebrew Union College-Jewish Institute of Religion.
-Operating inside the vital support center, the Heldman Family Food Pantry provides food for families in need throughout the year.
-The food pantry is open to the Greater Cincinnati Jewish community, as well as neighbors in the Clifton area.
-It serves more than 200 households every year and is the only food pantry in the region to offer kosher and non-kosher foods, including meat.
+The food pantry provides food for families in need throughout the year.
+It is open to the Greater Cincinnati Jewish community, as well as neighbors in the Clifton area, and serves more than 200 households every year.
+It is the only food pantry in the region to offer kosher and non-kosher foods, including meat.

 A lead sponsorship gift from The Rockwern Charitable Foundation, together with donations from individual community members, helped JFS purchase fresh produce, frozen kosher Passover food, and additional kosher-for-Passover packaged items to make this year’s Passover meal complete.
 Additional donations to Jewish Family Service were made through table-top cannisters (for financial contributions) and drum barrels (for Passover food items) that were placed in local congregations, as well as in the Mayerson JCC.

 Jewish Family Service receives support in part from the Jewish Federation of Cincinnati, The Jewish Foundation of Cincinnati, and United Way of Greater Cincinnati.